 Welcome to the first in my new series of wedding tips blog posts!
-The first Monday of every month will be all about weddings and any advice I can share.
+Once a month will be all about weddings and any advice I can share.
 These tips and advice will be everything from planning a wedding, to area vendors, to getting ready, to the day-of.
 This week, we are talking about wedding boutonnieres.

 A boutonniere is the small flower or floral arrangement that is typically pinned to the guys’ jackets on a wedding day.
 This flower may seem like such a simple thing when you are planning your wedding.
 However, when overlooked, these little flowers can derail the schedule and cause problems for everyone.
 More often than not, I see people struggling with wedding boutonnieres on the wedding day and resorting to asking Google (or the photographer) for help.

 Boutonnieres are such a small detail in the whole wedding day picture.
 But we can’t forget that these tiny flowers will be in every picture that contains your groom or a groomsmen.
 Here are some tips to help stop these flowers from taking over your schedule!

 This tip may seem like an easy one, however, many people overlook it when planning a wedding.
 Someone needs to be assigned the job of pinning the boutonnieres on your wedding day.
 If you just have the flowers delivered to where the guys are getting ready, the flowers will be forgotten.
 Without a designated flower pinner, no one is there to make sure the groomsmen all have their flowers pinned.
 Having an assigned flower pinner not only reminds the groomsmen that they need their flowers, but also makes sure they are photo ready.
 Assigning a flower pinner keeps things running smoothly at the start of the day, giving you one less thing to worry about.